-Good design in this home ensures it is naturally ventilated, encouraging breezes for air exchange (see The healthy home).
+Good design in this home ensures it is naturally ventilated, encouraging breezes for air exchange.

 Photo: Robyn McLean

 The design of this home gives consideration to the changing needs of residents over its lifetime.
 The shower and toilet rooms are designed for disabled access, and all doorways are wider than standard.
-There is provision in the design for a lift to be installed if required at a later date (see The livable and adaptable house).
+There is provision in the design for a lift to be installed if required at a later date.

 Photo: Robyn McLean